ACE (1) m EnglishFrom the English word meaning

 agnus "lamb", resulting in the saint's frequent depiction with a lamb by her side.
 Due to her renown, the name became common in Christian Europe.

-... [more] AL m EnglishShort form of
+... [more] Al m EnglishShort form of

-ALBERT and other names beginning with
+Albert and other names beginning with

 Al. A notable bearer is American actor Al Pacino (1940-).

-ALFONSO m Spanish, ItalianSpanish and Italian form of a Visigothic Germanic name, probably meaning
+Alfonso m Spanish, ItalianSpanish and Italian form of

-"noble and ready", from the element
+"noble and ready", derived from the Gothic elements

-ILDEFONSO), both of which mean "battle".
+haþus meaning "battle").
 It is possible that two or more names merged into a single form.
-This was the name of six kings of Portugal and kings of several ancient regions of Spain.

-ALICE f English, French, Portuguese, Italian, German, CzechFrom the Old French name
+Alice f English, French, Portuguese, Italian, German, Czech, Swedish, Danish, Norwegian, DutchFrom the Old French name

 Aalis, a short form of